phaustin/quantecon-example/book/docs/python_by_example.md

 x
 ```

-Here `append()` is what\'s called a *method*, which is a function
+Here `append()` is what's called a *method*, which is a function
 \"attached to\" an object---in this case, the list `x`.

-We\'ll learn all about methods later on, but just to give you some idea,
+We'll learn all about methods later on, but just to give you some idea,

 -   Python objects such as lists, strings, etc. all have methods that
     are used to manipulate the data contained in the object.